Islandora-Labs/islandora_simple_map/README.md

 ## To do

 * Add support for non-Google maps.
-* Add support for using non-MODS datastreams for cartographic data.
+* Add support for using datastreams other than MODS for cartographic data.
 * Add a Drupal permission to "View Islandora Simple Map maps".

 ## Development and feedback

 Pull requests are welcome, as are use cases and suggestions.
-For example, if your coordinate data results in map with no points on thems, please suggest some ways that the data could be normalized.
+For example, if your coordinate data results in maps with no points on them, please suggest some ways that the data could be normalized (and don't forget to include some sample data).

 ## License